christopherdavidwhite/MPOKPM.cc/README.md

  - libpthread
  - libhdf5, libhdf5_cpp
- - git (the results of git are only used for filing the results of `make verification`, but at Present I expect every `make` command to chooke if it's not installed)
+ - git (the results of git are only used for filing the results of `make verification`, but at present I expect every `make` command to choke if it's not installed)

 Additional dependencies for tests (`make test`):
  - Google Test